lrsxcd/vip-repl/examples/concept1/README.md

 Open a REPL, open [example1](./examples/example1.clj), then evaluate it one form after another, looking at the results in the browser.

+## TODO

+- add a slider component

+- create a more complete leaflet API

+- add a more complete example (consider cases of slow computation)

+- think about consistent API, probably using [Hanami](https://github.com/jsa-aerial/hanami) templates

+- think about efficiency of the server-side reactive mechanism

+- consider [freactive.core](https://github.com/aaronc/freactive.core) for server-side reactivity

+- document implementation details

 ## License

 Copyright © 2017 LRS